 Once the image transfer is complete, the switch will reboot.
 Upon reboot, the device will be listed in the new stack, along with its updated software version.

 The auto-image update feature provides a simple and automated process for keeping all switches in a stack up to date.
-It does this by replacing the firmware of any new switch with the firmware version currently installed on the master.
+It does this by replacing the firmware of any new switch with the firmware version currently installed on the active.